kevaundray/CryptoResources/decentralised-technology/what-is-bitcoin.md

 _Bitcoin uses blockchain technology, so a distributed decentralized database, in order to keep track of everyones 'accounts' and transaction history.
 Bitcoin uses a Peer to Peer network, so that each person on the Bitcoin network can communicate with each other, making sure that their databases are identical._

+_This section serves as a primer, to understand the Bitcoin protocol, and will not include all information for each component of Bitcoin.
+These will be included in the Deep Dive sections._

 _**Overview of Bitcoin**_

 This chapter will assume that you have some understanding of bitcoin already.
 The purpose of this chapter is to solely outline the bitcoin protocol, so that we can dive into the more technical aspects of Bitcoin.